SamGomes/Metacritic-DashBoard/README.md

 To open our visualization just open "code/layout/layout.html" in a web browser.

-To better experience our visualization use a Firefox Browser, with a window of 1920x1080 (Full HD) and a zoom of 100%.
+To better experience our visualization use a Firefox Browser, with a window of 1920x1080 (Full HD) and a zoom of 100%, as the html elements positions were not codded as relative.

 Work by:
   - André Fonseca - [@affonseca](https://github.com/affonseca)